Policy and procedures for the prevention and detection of fraud, corruption and other irregularities affecting the University

 - keep all personnel with a need to know suitably informed about the incident and the institution's response

 - establish circumstances in which external specialists should be involved

 - establish lines of communication with the police.

 These matters are dealt with below.

 - There are a number of ways fraud may be detected or suspicion of fraud reported.
-Within the University all such instances are required to be reported to the Director of Finance and Legal Services (DFLS), unless DFLS is suspected of involvement, when the Deputy Vice Chancellor and Registrar (DVC&R) should be informed.
-The DFLS/DVC&R as appropriate will then form a project group which should comprise:
+Within the University all such instances are required to be reported to the Director of Finance and Legal Services (DFLS), unless DFLS is suspected of involvement, when the Registrar and Chief Operation Officer (R&COO) should be informed.
+The DFLS/R&COO as appropriate will then form a project group which should comprise:

 - Director of HR (if staff member suspected);